Shaker Heights, Ohio

 Shaker Heights is a city in Cuyahoga County, Ohio, United States.
-As of the 2020 Census, the city population was 29,439.
+The population was 29,439 at the 2020 census.
 Shaker Heights is an inner-ring streetcar suburb of Cleveland, abutting the eastern edge of the city's limits.
-In July 1911, a petition by property owners was successful in detaching a long strip of land from the south of Cleveland Heights, to be named Shaker Village.
-In November 1911, the voters of Shaker Village formed Shaker Heights Village, which was incorporated in January 1912.
-It is the birthplace of the actor Paul Newman.

-Shaker Heights was a planned community developed by the Van Sweringen brothers, railroad moguls who envisioned the community as a suburban retreat from the industrial inner city of Cleveland.
+It is a planned community developed by the Van Sweringen brothers, railroad moguls who envisioned the community as a suburban retreat from the industrial inner city of Cleveland.